Categories

 Thank You for Sending Me An Angel

-Born in Kentucky, the son of an army officer, he had a privileged middle class upbringing, later enrolling at the Rhode Island School of Design.
-Here, he finally plucked up the courage to talk to fellow student Tina Weymouth, a petite, blue-eyed, blonde-haired woman, who had caught his infatuation, together the couple seemed to create a perfect biorhythm long before their mantra-like syncopation of drums and bass in Talking Heads and later in their own creation Tom Tom Club.
+Born in Kentucky, an army officer’s son, he had a privileged middle class upbringing.
+He enrolled at Rhode Island School of Design, where he met fellow student Tina Weymouth.
+Together the couple created a perfect biorhythm long before their mantra-like syncopation of drums and bass in Talking Heads and later in their own creation Tom Tom Club.

 This afternoon 5-8pm on @BBC6Music, NowPlaying features a Talking Heads flavoured playlist suggested by listeners and curated live via Twitter by the lovely Chris Frantz and Tina Weymouth @frantzchris @tina.weymouth.rp #NP6Music

-In between is a rollercoaster of a riches to rags and back to riches story, endless gigs at the now-defunct famed Bowery dive bar CBGBs, apprentices to the likes of The Ramones and Lou Reed, the latter almost duping the young innocents into signing an album deal giving him the rights to their music.
-Meeting and hanging out with local residents Patti Smith, Blondie, Television, Richard Hell, and lunches with Andy Warhol at the Factory were taken in their stride while holding down their day jobs and scratching to pay the monthly rent, any spare time was given to writing songs and honing their craft musically until it became second nature.
+In between is a rollercoaster of a riches to rags and back to riches story.
+Endless gigs at the now-defunct famed Bowery dive bar CBGBs and apprentices to the likes of The Ramones and Lou Reed.
+Indeed, Reed almost duped the young innocents into signing an album deal giving him the rights to their music.
+Meeting and hanging out with local residents Patti Smith, Blondie, Television, and Richard Hell, and lunches with Andy Warhol at the Factory were taken in their stride.
+All the while holding down day jobs to pay the rent.
+Any spare time was given to writing songs and honing their craft musically until it became second nature.

 No Compassion

 A friend recommended a singer/guitar player.
-Enter David Byrne, an awkward, shy character with a mad stare, whose Scottish grandma once told him, ‘trust no-one Davey, even your own asshole will let you down’.
+Enter David Byrne.
+An awkward, shy character with a mad stare.
+His Scottish grandma once told him, ‘trust no-one Davey, even your own asshole will let you down’.

-Byrne comes across as the perfect frontman for this original type of music, which fused post-punk, art rock, Afro-beat, and reggae with a slight jazz edge.
-However, as captivating and enigmatic as he was, with the introduction of Brian Peter George St John le Baptiste de la Salle Eno on production duties, Byrne began to exercise a level of control and would later refuse to even recognise the other members in the songwriting credits.
+Byrne comes across as the perfect frontman for this original type of music.
+It fused post-punk, art rock, Afro-beat, and reggae with a slight jazz edge.
+However, as captivating and enigmatic as he was, with the introduction of Brian Peter George St John le Baptiste de la Salle Eno on production duties, Byrne began to exercise an inordinate level of control.
+He would later refuse to even recognise the other members in the songwriting credits.
 As Weymouth put it, ‘David couldn’t figure out where he stopped and other people began, a selfish character seemingly unable to respect people or return friendship’.

 It should be borne in mind Frantz was more than a drummer for Talking Heads.
 He co-wrote many of the songs and came up with the style and the rhythm ideas.